 Practical Gifts for Chemo Patients

 Below is the list of the most useful items to see your loved ones through chemotherapy.
 All of these make great gifts for chemo patients.
 If you’re looking for chemo basket ideas, the gifts in this list are the most essential.

 - A fluffy warm blanket – These are highly sought out and appreciated by chemo patients.
-The blankets most hospitals provide are often thin and insufficient.
+The chemo blankets most hospitals provide are often thin and insufficient.
 The patient will appreciate a warmer, bigger blanket.
 Patients commonly take these blankets with them to chemo for added comfort.
 Click chemo blankets to have a look at some good examples!
 This is a set that also has other items which are recommended in this article.

 - Food Delivery gift cards – from UberEats or similar services (Disclaimer: Only purchase foods that are advised by their doctor.
 Before purchasing any food for the patient, make sure to ask what foods they may and cannot eat based on the doctor’s instructions).
 Chemotherapy can be taxing on the body and the patients may feel exhausted most of the day, so having discount cards for food delivery services can be extremely beneficial.
 Patients on chemo feel cravings for certain foods while other foods make them feel nauseous.
 Thus, it’s great for allowing them to pick from a restaurant of their choice and having it delivered to them so they don’t have to leave the bed.
 More about food-related gifts can be found in the section below.

 - Books, Puzzles – These can keep loved ones occupied.